brandonnmelchor/read-me/README.md

+# Read Me - Library App

 I created Read Me, a personal library app that allows users to add books and update them as they progress.
 I built this page using Bootstrap, SASS, and vanilla JavaScript.
 I also used Parcel as my bundler.

 - Information for each book is stored in an object.
 All book objects are stored in an array and in the browser local storage.
 A function creates a card for each book using the array.